abhi-jk/Restaurant_Billing_System/README.md

 # Restaurant_Billing_System

-A Basic Restaurant Billing System developed using Python
+A Basic Restaurant Billing System developed using Python and MySQL